Skip to Main Content

 Published: 01 September 2005

-.... stimulate research interest and suggest practical implications based on the proposed framework. © Emerald Group Publishing Limited 2005 Consumer behaviour Corporate image Multinational companies Globalization Regardless of other product attributes such as product features, price...
+... and their corporate reputation might be affected by nationalistic advocacy.
+Finally, we will conclude by providing an overview of research and practical implications based on the proposed framework. © Emerald Group Publishing Limited 2005 Consumer behaviour Corporate image Multinational companies...

 Journal Articles